-The CompTIA Security+ certification can help you land an entry-level IT security position.
-Although this certification is entry-level for cybersecurity, the average person wouldn’t consider it easy.
+Although CompTIA Security+ is entry-level for cybersecurity, the average person, and even entry-level IT pros, may not consider it easy.
 It covers cybersecurity concepts in depth and requires adequate preparation.

 Is CompTIA Security+ for Beginners?

 Because CompTIA Security+ has no official prerequisites, it is appropriate for beginner cybersecurity professionals.
-This doesn’t mean that it isn’t helpful to earn certain IT certifications before pursuing CompTIA Security+, though.
-It is recommended that you get CompTIA A+ and CompTIA Network+ before earning CompTIA Security+.
+However, this doesn’t mean that it isn’t helpful to earn other CompTIA certifications before pursuing CompTIA Security+.
+Specifically, CompTIA Network+ and CompTIA A+ certifications may be helpful to you prior to earning your CompTIA Security+ certification.

-CompTIA A+ offers foundational knowledge of all IT concepts.
+The CompTIA A+ certification offers foundational knowledge of all IT concepts.
 In a perfect world, every technician would start with this certification.
-CompTIA Network+ provides you with network security skills that will be very helpful as you establish your cybersecurity specialization.
+CompTIA Network+ provides you with network security skills that will be helpful as you establish your cybersecurity specialization.

-CompTIA Security+ candidates should ideally have two years of experience in IT administration with a security focus.
+CompTIA Security+ candidates should ideally have at least two years of work experience in IT administration with a security focus.
 This isn’t a hard-and-fast prerequisite, but a recommendation.

 Whether you are a seasoned IT pro or a beginner, you can pass the CompTIA Security+ certification exam.
 How?
 By studying for it using official CompTIA training tools, such as: